kurierjs/kurier/docs/index.md

 ### What is a processor?

-A processor is responsable of executing JSONAPI operations for certain resource types.
+A processor is responsible of executing JSONAPI operations for certain resource types.
 If you're familiar with the Model-View-Controller pattern, processor can be somewhat compared to the `C` in `MVC`.

 Kurier includes two built-in processors: